|

 - MADISYN:

-Feminine variant of unisex Madison, meaning
+Feminine variant spelling of English unisex Madison, meaning

 "son of Madde."